Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Custom-Pass-Creating.md

 For its input, this method takes:

-1. An AttributeMesh structure that contains the current vertex and its properties.
-For information about the properties in this structure, and which defines they map to, see [AttributeMesh](#AtrributeMesh).
+1. An AttributesMesh structure that contains the current vertex and its properties.
+For information about the properties in this structure, and which defines they map to, see [AttributesMesh](#AttributesMesh).
 2. A float3 that contains the current `timeParameters`.
 In this float, the **x** value refers to time in seconds, the **y** value is sin(x) and the **z** value is cos(x).

-For its output, this method returns an `AttributeMesh` that represents the modified vertex.
-The usual workflow is to modify the input `AttributeMesh` and return that.
+For its output, this method returns an `AttributesMesh` that represents the modified vertex.
+The usual workflow is to modify the input `AttributesMesh` and return that.

 Note that transformations in this method are in object space.
 If you want to apply transformations in world space: